AnietieSenyom/OctraWallet-Generator-Linux-VPS-Setup-Guide/README.md

 ## 🔓 Open Firewall Port 8888 (If Needed)

-If the web interface doesn't load, open the port:
+If the web interface doesn't load, detach screen and open the port:

 **For UFW users:**